Posted Mar 14, 2020 at 00:45. Revised Apr 25, 2021 at 11:58.

-A full disclosure of the current salaries in the Administration and the Office of Investment Management, as well as any planned cuts to these salaries as a result of the same pressures prompting the College to fire 108 union employees.
+A full disclosure of the current salaries in the Administration and the Office of Investment Management and any planned cuts to these salaries as a result of the same pressures prompting the College to fire 108 union employees.

 We look forward to receiving a detailed, substantive response to this letter and our specific requests no later than 12 pm on Tuesday, March 17, 2020.
-Together, we can cooperate to restore the financial health and stability of the college, and – most urgently – avoid the anticipated job cuts.
+Together, we can cooperate to restore the financial health and stability of the college and – most urgently – avoid the anticipated job cuts.
 Outsourcing may look good in the short run, but it damages people and institutions in the long run.
-We are confident that the Administration, the College’s auditor, as well as the Board of Trustees can give us the information we need to undertake an independent and impartial assessment of the endowment and the College’s overall finances, in the name of restoring transparency and confidence.
+We are confident that the Administration, the College’s auditor, and the Board of Trustees can give us the information we need to undertake an independent and impartial assessment of the endowment and the College’s overall finances in the name of restoring transparency and confidence.
 Together, we can chart a more sustainable path forward.